AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <em><strong>Breaking News</strong> is about the self-inflicted wounds crippling the news business.
 Previous posts were on <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">on malvertising</a>, the <a href=https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad>ad tech tax</a> and <a href="https://www.rjionline.org/stories/breaking-news-3-new-media-myths">new media myths</a>.</em>

-Here are in several ways real news and fake news are the same.
+Here are in several ways real and fake news are the same.
 In both:
 <ul>
 	<li>Most people do not trust the publication.</li>
 	<li>No one formally fact-checks the articles.</li>